 it's OK - things like that happen to everyone and tomorrow is a new day.

-more of the things that are definitely not found on your diet plan.
+more of the things that are definitely not found on our plan.

-So that's why it's beneficial to have someone you can email and talk to when things aren't going the way they should.
+So that's why it's beneficial to have someone to email and talk to when things aren't going the way they should.

 Because that happens to all of us at some point.